AndrewJBateman/ionic-angular-datatable/README.md

 ## :books: General info

 * json data is displayed in a table that is very quickly created using the ngx-datatable module.
-Buttons are added to hange from Material to Bootstrap styles and also from light to dark mode.
+Buttons are added to change from Material to Bootstrap styles and also from light to dark mode.
 Another button changes the classes of the rows so male and female employees are shown in different colours.

 ## :camera: Screenshots